Lucy Letby to be sent victim impact statements after refusing to appear in court

 Downing Street later suggested the inquiry could be put on a statutory footing but could not say when terms of reference would be published.

-Asked by reporters if the Government had ruled out holding a statutory inquiry, the Prime Minister’s official spokesman said: “No, I think as you heard the Prime Minister say this morning, we are focused on the outcomes, the most important thing is to make sure families get the answers they need and that it’s possible to learn the lessons, that it’s done transparently and that it happens as quickly as possible.
+Asked by reporters if the Government had ruled out a statutory inquiry, the Prime Minister’s official spokesman said: “No, I think as you heard the Prime Minister say this morning, we are focused on the outcomes.
+The most important thing is to make sure families get the answers they need and that it’s possible to learn the lessons, that it’s done transparently and that it happens as quickly as possible.

 “And that’s crucial.
 And obviously, we will have an inquiry on the right footing to achieve that.”